dnsimple/dnsimple-support/content/articles/name-server-sets.markdown

 ## Types of Name Server Sets

+There are 2 types of name server sets:
+- System name server sets
+- Account name server sets

+### System Name Server Sets {#system-name-server-sets}

+System name server sets are pre-defined name server sets provided by DNSimple which cannot be modified.
+They contain [DNSimple name servers](/articles/dnsimple-nameservers).

+### Account Name Server Sets {#account-name-server-sets}

-There are 2 types of name server sets, system name server sets, which are pre-defined name server sets provided by DNSimple and which contain [DNSimple's name servers](/articles/dnsimple-nameservers), and account name server sets, which are private to an account and may contain custom name servers.
+Account name server sets are private to an account and may contain custom name servers.
 You can manage your account's name server sets at any time from the Account > Name Server Sets page, if you have [Full Access](/articles/domain-access-control#full-access) to the account.

-## Creating a Name Server Set
+## Creating an Account Name Server Set

 <div class="section-steps" markdown="1">
 #### To create a Name Server Set